markreha/cloudard/README.md

 Repository Contents
 ----------
 This repository contains code to support the Arduino Uno Wifi Rev2 and Lucky Shield.
 The IoT Device Reference application can be used as a starting point to monitor Weather IoT data.
 I order to build the Arduino application requires the following libraries: WiFiNINA, ArduinoHttpClient, ArduinoJson, and ArduinoLog.
+To run this code on your Arduino simply clone this repository to your device, open the Arduino IDE project file, and customize the code as nessarary for your backend REST API's.

  - ***app/lucky***: this folder contains the C code for the Reference IoT Device application using an Arduino Uno Wifi Rev2 and a Lucky Shield.